Group

 Sean Hibbit

-I'm currently a PhD student at Royal Holloway, under Xavier Rojas and Greg Ashton.
-My work is focused on an idea to further the Weber bar resonance bar concept using Low-Temperature methods and Optical Mechanics.
+I'm currently a PhD student at Royal Holloway, working with Xavier Rojas and Greg Ashton who is my second supervisor.
+My work is focused on an idea to further the Weber bar resonance bar concept using Low-Temperature superdluid optomechanics.
 I completed my MSci at Royal Holloway, my dissertation was on modelling many body quantum systems; this also included a research review on quantum computers and associated algorithms.
-My research interests focus mainly on Low-Temperature physics and Condensed matter.

 My previous projects include